[Book Review] The Minimalist Entrepreneur

 - Fast feedback loops are important - you can do more experiments/iterations within your limited runway and have a shorter timeline to revenue.

-- I think the other thing to look out for is direct value exchange: you directly deliver value to customers, i.e. selling a product/service/utilities to customers that can be realized without waiting for having more users/network effect, e.g. don't count on selling users to advertisers (or some other second-order effects).
-This is just another necessary condition for faster timelines to revenue and profitability.
+- I think the other thing to look out for is direct value exchange: you directly deliver value to customers, i.e., selling a product/service/utilities to customers that can be realized without waiting for having more users/network effect, e.g., don't count on selling users to advertisers (or some other second-order effects).
+This is just another necessary condition for faster timelines for revenue and profitability.

 b.
 Find product-market fit from your community

 - "It’s the community that leads you to the problem, which leads you to the product, which leads you to your business."

 - "Once you’ve found community-you fit, start contributing with the intention of becoming a pillar in that community."